stonepros/stone/doc/man/8/stone-objectstore-tool.rst

 Error Codes
 ===========
-"Mount failed with '(11) Resource temporarily unavailable" - This might mean that you have attempted to run **ceph-objectstore-tool** on a running OSD.
+"Mount failed with '(11) Resource temporarily unavailable" - This might mean that you have attempted to run **stone-objectstore-tool** on a running OSD.

 Availability
 ============

-**ceph-objectstore-tool** is part of Ceph, a massively scalable, open-source, distributed storage system. **ceph-objectstore-tool** is provided by the package `ceph-osd`.
-Refer to the Ceph documentation at htpp://ceph.com/docs for more information.
+**stone-objectstore-tool** is part of Stone, a massively scalable, open-source, distributed storage system. **stone-objectstore-tool** is provided by the package `stone-osd`.
+Refer to the Stone documentation at htpp://stone.com/docs for more information.